eblerjana/pangenie/README.md

 The largest dataset that we have tested contained around 16M variants, 64 haplotypes and around 30x read coverage.
 Using 24 cores, PanGenie run in 1 hour and 46 minutes (24 CPU hours) and used 120 GB of RAM.

 ## Usage
 Genotyping can be run as shown below.
-Required arguments are short read sequencing reads in FASTQ-format, the reference genome in FASTA-format and a fully-phased, multisample VCF-file that contains a panel of known haplotypes.
+Required arguments are short read sequencing reads in FASTQ-format, the reference genome in FASTA-format and a fully-phased, multisample VCF-file that contains a panel of known haplotypes (see next section).
-Per default, the program will run genotyping (Forward-Backward algorithm) and phasing (Viterbi algorithm) and produces a VCF-file with genotypes for all variants in the input VCF (named `` <outname>_genotyping.vcf``) and a separate
+The program will run genotyping (Forward-Backward algorithm) and produces a VCF-file with genotypes for all variants in the input VCF (named `` <outname>_genotyping.vcf``).
-VCF-file with haplotypes (named `` <outname>_phasing.vcf``).
-Flags `` -g `` and `` -p `` can be used to run only genotyping or phasing, respectively.

 ```bat